gtrqa/hcaptcha-unity/Unity/readme.md

 Press Play → "Platform not supported" (expected - Android only)

 ### On Device
-1. Build APK with Gradle templates enabled
+1. Build APK with Gradle templates enabled and replaced
 2. Install on Android device
 3. Press verify button
 4. Complete captcha